JEDAI: A System for Skill-Aligned Explainable Robot Planning: Architecture

 Fig. \ref{fig:system} shows the four core components of the JEDAI framework: (i)~user interface, (ii)~task and motion planner, (iii)~personalized explanation generator, and (iv)~natural language templates.
 We now describe each component in detail.

-\pvsection{User interface} JEDAI's user interface (Fig.~\ref{fig:jedai}) is made to be unintimidating and low-friction.
+\pvsection{User interface} JEDAI's user interface (Fig.~\ref{fig:jedai}) is made to be unintimidating and easy to use.
 The Blockly visual programming interface is used to facilitate this.
 JEDAI generates a separate interconnecting block for each high-level action, and action parameters are picked from drop-down selection fields that display type-consistent options for each parameter.
 Users can drag-and-drop these actions and select different arguments to create a high-level plan.

 \pvsection{Personalized explanation generator} Users will sometimes make mistakes when planning, either failing to achieve goal conditions or applying actions before the necessary preconditions are satisfied.
 For inexperienced users in particular, these mistakes may stem from an incomplete understanding of the task’s requirements or the robot’s capabilities.
 JEDAI assists users in apprehending these details by providing explanations personalized to each user.